kojiishi/snap-height/README.md

 # Overview

-This proposal has 2 key factors:
+This proposal has 2 key characteristics:

 1. It controls heights of lines and boxes so that, when used alone, lines align to grids as a consequence.